bastikadu/findCorrectionNum/README.md

 ### Dependencies

-* Nothing has to be installed to use this programm.
+* Nothing has to be installed to use this programm, exept for the code itself.

 ### Executing program

-* Copy-Paste the code into your prefered IDE/Code Editor.
-You can then replace the ```console.log(findCorrectNum('123456789012'))``` with your own number.
+* Download the code.
+* Find the index.html file in your downloads (or wherever you downloaded it to).
+* You can now run the index.html file and input any 12 digit long number, to find its correction number

 ## Authors